Skip to content

 Known Issues

-This is a collection of known issues that have been encountered during Polaris's early user phase.
+This is a collection of known issues that have been encountered on Polaris.
 Documentation will be updated as issues are resolved.
+Users are encouraged to email [email protected] to report issues.

 setenv("CC","/opt/nvidia/hpc_sdk/Linux_x86_64/21.9/compilers/bin/nvc")